Joint Initiative between the UAE, Brazil and Cuba to Enhance Food Security Announced.

 Minister News

 H.H.
-Sheikh Abdullah bin Zayed Al Nahyan, Deputy Prime Minister and Minister of Foreign Affairs, met with Yair Lapid, Opposition Leader in the State of Israel, in Abu Dhabi.
+Sheikh Abdullah bin Zayed Al Nahyan, Deputy Prime Minister and Minister of Foreign Affairs, discussed, in a telephone call with US Secretary of State, Marco Rubio, ways to strengthen strategic relations between the two countries in support of their mutual interests.

 View Details